Open-Cyber-Range/VMWare-Handler/README.md

 go install google.golang.org/grpc/cmd/protoc-gen-go-grpc@v1.2
 ```

-3. Featurer requires a Redis configuration file containing `requirepass <redis-server-password>`, any additional configuration is up to the user.
+3. Executor requires a Redis configuration file containing `requirepass <redis-server-password>`, any additional configuration is up to the user.
 For file details see `docker-compose.yml`

 ### Building